rust-xed/xed-sys/README.md

 * clang ([to build XED](https://intelxed.github.io/build-manual/) and [run bindgen](https://rust-lang.github.io/rust-bindgen/requirements.html#requirements)).

 ## Examples
-You can find examples in the examples/ directory which can be compiled and run with Cargo.
+You can find usage examples in the examples/ directory.

-For instance, the following sequence of commands builds and runs the xed-min example:
+These examples are meant to be executed with cargo.
+For instance, to run the example named `xed_min`:

 ```
-cd examples/xed-min
+# cd to the crate's root directory
-cargo run
+cargo run --example xed_min
 ```